-are, as a rule, oversized costumes that should make one's frame appear at least seven feet tall.
+Large Monsters are, as a rule, oversized costumes that should make one's frame appear at least seven feet tall.
 Large Monsters must be summoned or animated during a group ritual at the camp's Dragon Shrine.

-One of the participants in this ritual is marked as the "controller" who will accompany the Large Monster into battle, direct it, help 'count hits' for it and watch out for unsafe situations.
-Regardless of it's intended purpose, If the controller is slain, the Large Monster becomes "uncontrolled", going berserk, attacking whoever is closest to them.
+One of the participants in this ritual is marked as the "handler" who will wear an orange "noncombatant" sash (supplied by the monster's "owner"), and accompany the Large Monster into battle.
+This role has a purely out-of-game purpose: to help 'count hits' for the monster and watch out for unsafe situations.
+Unlike other noncombatants, the handler cannot be captured or executed.
+They need to stay by the monster's side at all times.
+If the monster dies and the person in the monster outfit doesn't need more assistance, the handler can remove their sash and become a regular combatant.